Omission Bias: Why Doing Nothing Feels Safer Than Acting

 A friend once told us about the day she almost gave her daughter a measles vaccine and then didn’t.
 It wasn’t anti-vax stuff.
 She trusted the science.
 But the nurse mentioned a small chance of a fever after the shot.
 My friend pictured herself buckling her child into the car seat later, feverish and miserable, because she had “chosen” the shot.
 She felt the heaviness of that responsibility in her hands and walked out holding the consent form unsigned.
-Nothing happened that day—no fever, no crying.
+Nothing happened that day.
 It felt like the safer choice.
 A year later a measles outbreak hit the neighboring town.
 She admitted, “I was more scared of a mistake I’d make than a problem I couldn’t see yet.”

 Omission bias is our tendency to judge harmful actions as worse than harmful inactions, even when the outcomes are equally bad or worse.
 It sneaks in when doing nothing feels morally cleaner or less risky than doing something, and it silently tilts our decisions.

 We’re the MetalHatsCats Team, and we’re building a Cognitive Biases app because we want to catch these brain quirks before they cost us health, money, reputation, and time.
-This article is about omission bias—the gentle brake pedal you don’t notice your foot on until you’re late and the road’s empty.
+This article is about omission bias: the gentle brake pedal you don’t notice your foot on until you’re late and the road’s empty.

 It matters because:

 - Inaction has costs.
 We just don’t get receipts for them.
-A product we don’t launch never earns, a feature we don’t deprecate keeps draining, a diagnosis we don’t test for keeps growing.

 - Inaction feels less blameworthy.
 If the status quo goes bad, it feels like fate.
-If our action goes bad, it feels like our fault.
-So we pick the path that lets us sleep tonight and pay later.

 - The world rewards adaption, not neutrality.
-Markets, teams, and bodies move.
-What looks safe on Monday is costly by Friday.

 Examples